-Use this pipe flow calculator to analyse the properties of water flowing in a gravity-fed system.
+Use this pipe flow calculator to analyze the properties of water flowing in a gravity-fed system.
 You only need to know the diameter of the pipe, the material it's made of, its length, and the drop in height.
 We then apply the Hazen-Williams equation for you, which calculates the resulting velocity and discharge.
 Interested?
-Read on to discover the formulas we use, and to see an easy-to-follow example calculation.
+Read on to discover the formulas we use and to see an easy-to-follow example calculation.

 What is the gravity flow?

 The gravity flow of water is when the flow of water in a pipe is caused by the force of gravity.
 The flow will happen as long as there is an altitude difference between the source water (upstream source) and the discharge point.
 There must also be no external energy (for example, from a pump) used to move the water forward.